jpmaldonado/impala_training/Tutorials/building_queries.md

 We can use 'CREATE TABLE database.table_name AS' to save our CYP subset as a table on impala.
 Make sure to provide the table with a unique name, and remember the name because I'm going to ask you to delete it when we're done.

-    CREATE TABLE default.my_wacky_table_name AS
+    CREATE TABLE training.my_wacky_table_name AS
     SELECT *
-    FROM users_selasady.distinct_test
+    FROM training.global_vars
-    WHERE ens_gene LIKE 'CYP%'
+    WHERE gene_name LIKE 'CYP%'
     LIMIT 5

 <h4>Create table from TSV/CSV with HUE </h4>